segmentio/segment-docs/src/personas/journeys/journeys-logic.md

 For every step after the entry step, Journeys leverages [the Personas real-time compute system](https://segment.com/docs/personas/audiences/#real-time-compute-vs-batch).

-When a user's traits change or they exceed audience time conditions, they may no longer fulfill the conditions of a previously joined step.
-If a user joins a step but no longer meets its conditions, Segment removes them from that step’s preview and analytics.
+When a user's traits change or they exceed time-based conditions (for example, "within 7 days"), they may no longer fulfill the conditions of a previously joined step.
+If a user joins a step but no longer meets its conditions, Journeys removes them from that step’s preview and analytics.
 The user does, however, continue to progress through the Journey.

 Consider the following example of Journey conditions for a cart abandonment campaign:

-1. Entry Condition: User has clicked `add to cart` and `purchases = 0` in the last 7 days.
+1. Entry Condition: User has clicked `add to cart` and `purchases = 0` within the last 7 days.
 2. Wait Time Condition: 5 days.
 3. Step Condition: User is member of `Example Audience A`
 4. Send to Destination

-If a user makes a purchase during the wait time of 5 days, Segment would set the audience membership to `false` for the audience created from the entry condition.
-However, the `preceding_step_audience_member` trait would remain on the user’s profile as true, so the user would meet the next step’s conditions and continue to progress through the Journey.
+If a user makes a purchase during the wait time of 5 days, the system would update membership to `false` for the audience created from the entry condition.
+However, when evaluating Step Condition 3, the `preceding_step_audience_member` trait would remain on the user’s profile as true.
+As a result, the user would meet the step’s conditions and continue to progress through the Journey.

 To maintain best practices and enforce your funnel, re-check or modify audience conditions that follow wait steps.
 For example, adding a `purchases = 0` condition to Step 3 results in Segment not advancing users who made a purchase during the wait time:

 1. Entry Condition: User has clicked `add to cart` and `purchases = 0` in the last 7 days
 2. Wait Time Condition: 5 days
-3. Step Condition: User is member of `Audience A` and `purchases = 0` in the last 7 days.
+3. Step Condition: User is member of `Example Audience A` and `purchases = 0` in the last 7 days.
 4. Send to Destination

 ### Send to Destination steps

-Segment neither sends `Audience Exit` events to Destinations nor removes users from Destinations lists.
+Because Journey members permanently remain in Destination sync stpes, Segment neither sends `Audience Exit` events to Destinations nor removes users from Destinations lists.
 As a result, users cannot re-enter or loop within Journeys.

 Because Computed Traits from Journeys steps stay appended to user profiles, users permanently remain in a Journey after satisfying its entry conditions.